 We specialize in Immigration Law (Abogados de Inmigración), as well as Employment Discrimination and Personal Injury cases.
 A complete list of services can be accessed below.

-Mills & Born Case Approvals for August 2019
+Mills & Born Case Approvals for September/October 2019

-Congratulations to all of our clients and their families who had their cases approved during the month of August!
+Congratulations to all of our clients and their families who had their cases approved during the months of September & October!
 We are so happy to have been able to assist you in the successful outcome of your case.
-Also, a big thank-you to the attorneys, paralegals and support staff at Mills & Born for all your hard work and efforts in processing these cases, 37 cases in total!
-They include: (13) I-130s, (6) I-485s (Green Card), (6) Immigrant Visas, (5) I-601A Waivers, (4) I-751 Removal of Conditional Residency, (3) Immigrant Visas, (2) Political Asylum with Immigration Judge, (2) DACA applications, and (1) each I-212 Waiver, Cancellation of Removal with the Immigration Judge, Motion to Reopen, I-246, I-102, and I-824
+Also, a big thank-you to the attorneys, paralegals and support staff at Mills & Born for all your hard work and efforts in processing these cases, 56 cases in total!
+They include: (18) I-360s, (9) I-485s (Green Card), (8) I-601A/I-601 Waivers, (6) I-130s, (3) I-751 Removal of Conditional Residency, (3) Immigrant Visas, (2) Political Asylum with Immigration Judge, (2) DACA applications, and (1) each I-212 Waiver, Cancellation of Removal with the Immigration Judge, Motion to Reopen, I-246, I-102, and I-824

 New Public Charge Rules!